Dynamic consent: Operation

 Dynamic consent is a personalised digital interface to facilitate participant engagement in clinical and research activities over time.
-It seeks to address some of the issues raised by the traditional, paper-based, static consent approach, where consent must be obtained for all future activities in a face to face interview.
+It seeks to address some of the issues raised by the traditional, paper-based, static consent approach, where consent must be obtained for all future activities in a face-to-face interview.
 Dynamic consent operates through a secure IT interface for consent and communication that enables participants to view a digital record of their consent decisions, subsequent to their initial agreement.
 Some versions of dynamic consent also have the functionality for people to personalise according to their preferences, which can be changed at any time.

 Further, dynamic consent aims to put people in control of their data and how it is used, reflecting patient-centric initiatives happening elsewhere in medical research.
 Through the tool, participants can consent to new projects or change their consent choices; they can complete surveys and receive information about research findings.
-Preferences are linked with a participant's samples and data and so if these are shared, so too are the individual's preferences.
+Preferences are linked with a participant's samples and data, and so if these are shared, so are the individual's preferences.
 It enables people to give a range of different kinds of consent, for example, a broad consent to low-risk epidemiological research or an explicit consent to a new, high-risk proposal.
-This flexibility is enabled by the digital interface where preferences can be changed in line with new situations.
+This flexibility is enabled by the digital interface, where preferences can be changed in line with new situations.

 Dynamic consent may facilitate recruitment in research, as information is provided to potential participants in a user-friendly and standardised way across research sites and irrespective of the participants' geographical location.
 Dynamic consent enables two-way, ongoing communication between researchers and research participants.
 For instance, research participants are able to upload additional health data, or researchers may inform participants about new research opportunities or findings.
 Such ongoing interface may increase the participants' understanding of research and positively impact retention rates.
 Dynamic consent may be useful in supporting Indigenous data sovereignty and supporting culturally-acceptable data governance in health research involving Indigenous people and communities.